The Best Free WordPress Plugins For Writers And Authors

 If you use a free WordPress site, there are some popular WordPress plugins available for you.

-But my list below is specifically for a new self-hosted site.
+But my list below is specifically for a self-hosted WordPress site.

 1. Akismet Anti-Spam

-When you allow comments on your site, you definitely need comment spam protection.
+You definitely need comment spam protection when you allow comments on your site.
 Akismet is always the first plugin I install on any new site.

 It is installed on over 5 million sites and is the number one security plugin for WordPress.
 There is a premium version, but the free version offers more than enough protection for almost all bloggers.